pedrogoliveira/rubberducky/README.md

 That's It.
 Enjoy!

-If you wanto to know a litle more, continue reading ...
+If you want to know a litle more, continue reading ...

 ## Installing PlatformIO
 Follow install procedure at http://docs.platformio.org/en/stable/installation.html